Real Estate in Vietnam

 What is a typical expat home or apartment like in Vietnam?

-"A 2-3 bedroom apartment or small house is typical for many expats unless they choose to pay $3000 or more monthly," remarked one member in Hanoi.
+"A 2-3 bedroom apartment or small house is typical for many expats unless they choose to pay $3000 or more monthly," explained one person living in Hanoi, Vietnam.

 What is the average cost of housing in Vietnam?